How to Prevent Water Leaks and Care for Your Plumbing System at the Same Time

 If that’s not feasible, here are a few tips to reduce this threat.
 Check your water’s PH level.
 If it’s not in balance, put a water softener in to help.

 It can also be damaging to introduce too much oxygen to your pipes, as it feeds organisms that may be breaking down your pipes.
-Similarly, don’t have your water set to be too hot.
-Organisms that cause corrosion do better in hot water.
+Similarly, avoid setting your water temperature too hot.
+Organisms that cause corrosion tend to thrive more in hot water.

-Another major culprit behind plumbing leaks is water pressure that is too high.
+Another major cause of plumbing leaks is water pressure that is too high.
 It blasts the coating off the plumbing, which leaves piping vulnerable and prone to breakage and leaks.

-You may like blasting water when you are in the shower, but not so much when you get water damage from leaks.
+You may like blasting water when you are in the shower, but the risk of water damage from leaks isn’t worth it.

 Ideally, set your water pressure in the 40 to 45 psi range.

-When you’ve got a blockage, you may have reached for a commercial drain cleaner in the past.
+When you’ve got a clogged drain or blockage, you may have reached for a commercial drain cleaner in the past.

 While this works in a pinch, the residue from these chemicals will cause long-term damage.
-Instead, have your drains cleaned professionally.
+Instead, have your drains cleaned or hydrojetted professionally.